List of 20th-century films considered the worst

 The films listed below have been ranked by a number of critics in varying media sources as being among the worst films ever made in the 20th century.
 Examples of such sources include Metacritic, Roger Ebert's list of most-hated films, The Golden Turkey Awards, Leonard Maltin's Movie Guide, Rotten Tomatoes, pop culture writer Nathan Rabin's My World of Flops, the Stinkers Bad Movie Awards, the cult TV series Mystery Science Theater 3000 (alongside spinoffs Cinematic Titanic, The Film Crew and RiffTrax), and the Golden Raspberry Awards (aka the "Razzies").
 Films on these lists are generally feature-length films that are commercial/artistic in nature (intended to turn a profit, express personal statements or both), professionally or independently produced (as opposed to amateur productions, such as home movies), and released in theaters, then on home video.
+There are 57 films listed below, with 103 across both lists.

 1930s

 Maniac (1934)

 Maniac (1934) is one of the many pre-Code exploitation films from the 1930s featuring sex, violence and drugs.

 Maniac, also known as Sex Maniac, is a pre-Code exploitation-horror film directed by Dwain Esper.
 The story is a loose adaptation of the Edgar Allan Poe story "The Black Cat" and follows a vaudeville impersonator who becomes an assistant to a mad scientist.
 Promoted as a documentary on mental illness, Maniac was criticized for its gratuitous footage of women undressing and for plagiarizing horror sequences from the 1922 silent film Häxan.
 Danny Peary believes that Maniac is the worst film ever made, and Charlie Jane Anders of Gawker Media's io9 described it as "possibly the worst movie in history."
 Rotten Tomatoes placed Maniac on its list of movies "So Bad They're Unmissable", Vanity Fair included the film on its list of the 20 worst movies ever and it is featured in John J. B. Wilson's book The Official Razzie Movie Guide: Enjoying the Best of Hollywood's Worst.